 Director Frank Capra tested the film in different areas of the US with four different endings to determine which one to keep.
 In one, John Willoughby commits suicide.
 In another, Ann Mitchell persuades him not to leap from City Hall.
 Inspired by a letter signed "John Doe," Capra filmed a fifth and final ending in which Mitchell talks some sense into Willoughby and then faints into his arms.

 Frank Capra went into production without a clear idea of how the film should end.
 He shot or edited five endings and previewed two.
 In one, the film ended with John being disgraced at the John Doe Convention and Henry Connell saying, "Well, boys, you can chalk another one up to the Pontius Pilates."
 Preview audiences found that version too depressing.
-Another ending actually had John committing suicide, with The Colonel cradling his dead body in his arms and saying "Long John, you poor fool.
+Another ending actually had John committing suicide, with The Colonel cradling his dead body in his arms and saying, "Long John, you poor fool.
 You poor sucker."
-Robert Riskin preferred this ending, but Capra was unconvinced, and feared the suicide would cause problems with the Catholic Church.
+Robert Riskin preferred this ending, but Capra was unconvinced and feared the suicide would cause problems with the Catholic Church.
 He also had a version in which Ann talks John out of committing suicide and a variation in which John's merry Christmas with Henry causes the corrupt publisher to see the light.
 Undecided, Capra released different versions of the ending for the film's initial engagements in Los Angeles, San Francisco and Washington, DC.
 Finally, a comment from one of the previews inspired a fifth ending, in which some of the original John Doe Club members show up to tell Willoughby they had never stopped believing in him.
-That also would allow Capra to deal with another problem pointed out by preview audiences and in letters from angry fans - the depiction of Cooper's followers as a fickle herd easily swayed by the film's corrupt politicians.
-Capra shot the new ending and had prints called back from theatres so it could be added before the film went into national release.
+That also would allow Capra to deal with another problem pointed out by preview audiences and in letters from angry fans--the depiction of Willoughby's followers as a fickle herd easily swayed by the film's corrupt politicians.
+Capra shot the new ending and had prints called back from theaters so it could be added before the film went into national release.
 Years later he would say that even that ending wasn't quite right.